MuhZubairAli/Database/README.md

 Multiple unique keys can be applied with different indexes.
 TSQL query for composite Primary Key works as expected with default ASC order for each column.
 But SQLite gives errors on the composite primary key.

 ## Todo
-  - Add support for a custom query select statement by returning List of HashMap(s) of resulting columns
+  - Add support for a custom query select statement by returning a List of HashMap(s) of resulting columns
   - Automatic consolidated version calculation for Database